tanmayjain69/coursera_applied_machine_learning_through_python/README.md

 # coursera_applied_machine_learning_through_python
-Assignments for the course provided by Coursera and University if Michigan
+Assignments for the course provided by Coursera and University of Michigan